Megamasser/Phy110L-Spring25/README.md

 If you have any questions.
 Please feel free to reach out to me on Canvas or come to my office hours.

 These instructions will be the same for all the assignments in this course.
+Please make a seperate repository for each assignment.
+They should be named in the format: Lastname-Firstname-110L-HW1 for the first assignment, and simply change the last number for assignments 2 through 5.

 **1. Create a Private Repository**